Navigating Change Together

 • Small groups: 4–7 participants

-• Project-based: Classes are designed to build a design portfolio
+• Project-based: Classes are designed to help students build a portfolio

-• Advanced students who enjoy their classes are offered the chance to build their own and create a role within the institute.
+• Advanced students who excel in their classes are offered the opportunity to design their own projects and take on leadership roles within the institute.